apache/spark/docs/ml-ensembles.md

 ### Example

-The example below demonstrates how to load a
+The example below demonstrates how to load the
-[LIBSVM data file](http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/), parse it as a DataFrame and perform multiclass classification using `OneVsRest`.
+[Iris dataset](http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/multiclass/iris.scale), parse it as a DataFrame and perform multiclass classification using `OneVsRest`.
 The test error is calculated to measure the algorithm accuracy.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">